-Use of improved drinking water sources
+Use of basic and safely managed drinking water services

 Situation and trends